karbonmanthan/karbonmanthan.github.io/_posts/2025-07-02-On_using_FarmTree_tool_for_a_Value_Chain_Intervention.md

 ## On using FarmTree tool for a Value Chain Intervention Validation

+Coming from EM side, VC's fees are mindblowing to me.
+We would get max USD 6k for Certifying a combined Validation Verification together, agreena is USD 127k!
+I would have to work 4-6 months of earning revenue from several projects for that type of amount.

 ### Has farmtree tool ever been used for carbon credits?
 Not really.
 There is some pilot project related connection for Acorn.
 Moreover, Acron's methodology uses models for remote sensing quantification expost.